Graduate Student and Alumni Profiles

 Supervisors: Dr. Tami Friedman

-Throughout my undergraduate degree I was always drawn to different aspects of Canadian history, even when taking courses about other places and times, which broadened my view of the world, I was never tired of learning about Canada.
+Throughout my undergraduate degree, I was always drawn to different aspects of Canadian history.
+Even when taking courses about other places and times, which broadened my view of the world, I was never tired of learning about Canada.
 Most recently, I have been fascinated by Canadian-American relations, specifically how Canada tries to be a sovereign nation while being the junior partner of a superpower.
-For my paper, I chose to examine the complicated relationship between Canadian sovereignty and American influence through one of its most challenging periods; the Vietnam War.
-I hope to explore three areas where Canadian and American interests intersected over the Vietnam War, political, economic, and domestic involvement.
-My question when examining all of these facets is when looking at Canada’s resolve to not send troops to Southeast Asia, political ineffectiveness in stopping the war, weapons manufacturing for the Vietnam war that took place in Canada, and the mass movement of draft resisters, military deserters, and Canadian volunteers, is Canada complicit in the Vietnam War?
+For my paper, I have chosen to examine the complicated relationship between Canadian sovereignty and American influence through one of its most challenging periods: the Vietnam War.
+I plan to examine Canada’s political ineffectiveness in stopping the war, weapons manufacturing for the war that took place in Canada, and the mass movement of draft resisters, military deserters, and Canadian volunteers.
+The main question I will consider is: Was Canada complicit in the Vietnam War?

 Gary Gardell